Charles III, Duke of Bourbon: Legacy

 For the royal disgrace and execution of the financier Semblançay in 1527 rumour was spread that associated him with the duc de Bourbon.

-By the terms of the treaty of Cambrai in 1529, the Emperor attained from Francis a rehabilitation of Bourbon's memory.
-This rehabilitation would be pronounced in May 1530.
-By its terms, the late ducs inheritance was to be granted to his elder sister Louise, princesse de La Roche-sur-Yon and her son Louis.
-Nevertheless, come the 1540s, Francis would decry how the Emperor had corrupted Bourbon in service of seeking imperial supremacy.
+By the terms of the treaty of Cambrai in 1529, the Emperor attained from Francis a rehabilitation of Bourbon's memory, which was pronounced in May 1530.
+By its terms, the late duc’s inheritance was to be granted to his elder sister Louise, princesse de La Roche-sur-Yon and her son Louis.
+Nevertheless, by the 1540s, Francis would decry how the Emperor had corrupted Bourbon in service of seeking imperial supremacy.

 Bourbon's non-appanage lands, were with the main exception of Auvergne taken over by the queen mother Louise in August 1527.
 She also received parts of the principality of Dombes, as well as the Beaujolais and Forez.
 Other parts of the Bourbon inheritance went to the King's third son the duc d'Angoulême to supplement his appanage.
 The duc d'Albany received much of Bourbon's furniture.
 Those lands granted to Louise were reunited with the French crown in 1531 upon her death.
 The merging of these lands with the crown was declared in royal council in 1532.
 Francis would continue to allocate lands of the Bourbon inheritance to those whose service he appreciated in the coming years.
 For example, further lands came to his mother in the form of the Villeneuve in the principality of the Dombes in September 1527 and the Gironde in the duché de Châtellerault.
 The comte de Monopollo would receive several lands derived from Bourbon through Francis in March 1528 when he took possession of seigneurie de Montmerle and de Thoissey in the Dombes.
 Of the around forty seigneuries that had once belonged to the duc de Bourbon that were put on the market in the 1530s, almost all of them (thirty seven) were purchased by non-nobles.
 The Bourbon inheritance was disputed by the late Bourbon's sister the princesse de La Roche-sur-Yon and the duc de Vendôme who felt entitled to some of the territories.
 In the following decades the second house of Bourbon-Montpensier (which was a cadet branch of the house of Bourbon-Vendôme) would see the comté de Montpensier, the Forez and dauphiné d'Auvergne returned to them in 1538 in return for renouncing their rights to the rest of Bourbon's lands.
 By this means, it would be Bourbon's maternal nephew Louis de Bourbon who would become the first duc de Montpensier.
 The Bourbon inheritance question was only entirely resolved in the reign of Charles IX.